mykola-zalizniak/BotBrowser/profiles/README.md

 ## What Are Profiles?

-Profiles are encrypted files that define the complete environment a browser instance should emulate.
+Profiles are encrypted files that define the environment a browser emulates, maintaining fingerprints that prevent cross-device user identification.
 They include:

 - **Browser fingerprint** information (user agent, WebGL, screen size)
 - **System-level settings** (proxy, timezone, language, window size)